deepchecks/deepchecks/README.md

 Each check can have two types of results:
 1. A visual result meant for display (e.g. a figure or a table).
-2. A return value that can be used for validating the expected check results (typically done by adding a "condition" to the check).
+2. A return value that can be used for validating the expected check results (validations are typically done by adding a "condition" to the check, as explained below).

 #### Condition
 A condition is a function that can be added to a Check, which typically has a pass (&#2713), fail (&#2716) or warning (&#0021) output.